Miami

 FIRPTA and the Foreign Blocker Structure — How Sophisticated Foreign Buyers Hold US Real Estate

-Estate tax and FIRPTA are the two structural issues that turn a clean US real estate acquisition into a tax problem at death or on sale.
-The standard solution is a foreign blocker.
+US estate tax and FIRPTA are the two structural issues that turn a clean US real estate acquisition into a tax problem at death or on sale.
+The standard solution is a foreign blocker — and the math is unambiguous above $1.5M.

 There is no good reason for a foreign individual to own US real estate of meaningful value in their personal name.
 The US federal estate tax exemption for non-resident aliens is only $60,000, against an estate tax rate that reaches 40%.
 On a $5M Miami house held personally, the estate exposure on death is in the seven figures.
 The standard solution — used by virtually all sophisticated foreign families — is a structure commonly called a foreign blocker.

-Direct foreign ownership of US real estate creates two structural tax problems:
+Direct foreign ownership of US real estate creates two tax problems that compound across the hold and exit:

-• FIRPTA — on sale, the buyer must withhold 15% of the gross sale price and remit to the IRS pending the seller's eventual capital gains return.
+- FIRPTA — on sale, the buyer is required to withhold 15% of the gross sale price (not the gain) and remit to the IRS pending the seller's eventual capital gains return.
+Refunds of overwithholding can take 12–24 months.
+Withholding certificates can reduce this in advance; structure can simplify it materially.

-A US LLC owned by a foreign corporation (commonly a BVI, Caymans, or other low-tax jurisdiction corporate vehicle), which in turn is owned by the family or an underlying trust.
+A US LLC owned by a foreign corporation (commonly a BVI, Cayman, or other low-tax jurisdiction corporate vehicle), which in turn is owned by the family directly or by an underlying foreign trust.

 Mechanically: the US LLC owns the real estate.
-The foreign corporation owns the LLC.
-The family owns the foreign corporation.
-The real estate is US-situs; the foreign corporation's shares are not.
-On death, the estate is shares of a foreign corporation — outside US estate tax.
-On sale, the gain flows up through the structure with FIRPTA managed at the entity level rather than as a personal IRS exposure.
+The foreign corporation owns the LLC (typically as a disregarded entity for US tax purposes).
+The family owns the foreign corporation's shares.
+The real estate is US-situs; the foreign corporation's shares are not US-situs for estate tax purposes.
+On death, the estate consists of shares of a foreign corporation — outside US estate tax.
+On sale, the gain flows up through the structure with FIRPTA managed at the entity level.

-For properties below roughly $1.5M, the overhead may not be justified.
+For properties below roughly $1.5M, the overhead may not be justified given the lower absolute estate exposure and the family's other US holdings.
 Above that, the structure is almost always net-positive over a normal hold.
+For trophy product above $5M, declining to use a blocker is essentially uninsurable estate tax risk.

 Frequently asked questions